google/s2geometry/doc/earthcube/earthcube.md

   x    v  ----->
 ~~~~

 You can print out the following six images on a good color printer, glue
 them onto sturdy cardboard squares and tape them together to form a
 cube, to make a model S2Cell-Hierarchy Globe, which will let you
 visually locate any cell at level 5 or higher.

+CAVEAT: While these images are conceptually useful, the satellite imagery has
+not been transformed correctly, so don't rely on these images to determine
+which geographic features are contained by a given `S2CellId`.

 [![](face0_disp.jpg)](face0.jpg)